lawrencesim/templatize-python/README.md

 Friends: Teddy Mort
 ```

-Note however that line 2 does not render as the reference to `first` is not specified as under the `name` context or given an in-context directive, and the property `first` does not exist under the root binding dictionary.
+Note that line 2 does not render as the reference to `first` is not specified as under the `name` context via dot notation nor given an in-context directive, and the property `first` does not exist under the root binding dictionary.

 &nbsp;